uk’s largest vegan restaurant to open brighton branch in march

 Brightoners, rejoice as Norwich-based restaurant Erpingham House, aka the UK’s largest vegan eatery, is opening a branch in our fair city in March.
-Yep, after raising £192,280 in a crowdfunder last November, the new plant-based restaurant is scheduled to open on the weekend of 7th March on the former Canna Kitchen site on Duke Street.
+Yep, after raising £192,280 in a crowdfunder last November, the new plant-based restaurant is scheduled to open on the 14th March on the former Canna Kitchen site on Duke Street.

 Founder and managing director Loui Blake told BOTI the team chose Brighton as the location for their second site as one of the partners (former Norwich City footballer Russell Martin) comes from the city and because they feel “plant-based living has momentum that we can help push forward into the mainstream, whilst offering something unique for the town”.